 San Francisco home prices are $1 million above the average detached home price of a home sold across the US.
 The forecast for San Francisco is an extreme version of the Los Angeles market and San Diego housing market.

 Housing Affordability Sucks in California

 Why?
-The housing affordability rate has dropped 21% in 6 years, likely the key driver, moreso than immigration, high tech business success, or income growth.
+The housing affordability rate has dropped 21% in 6 years.
+Key drivers of unaffordability are immigration, high tech business success, and development bottlenecks.
 In San Francisco, people have to pay whatever the market demands.
-And renters haven’t been looking really.
+And renters haven’t been looking really to buy.
 Only 16% bother to contact a realtor.